Free Trial

-Brown Brothers Harriman & Co. reduced its stake in PayPal Holdings, Inc. (NASDAQ:PYPL - Free Report) by 22.0% during the fourth quarter, according to its most recent filing with the SEC.
-The fund owned 41,605 shares of the credit services provider's stock after selling 11,731 shares during the quarter.
-Brown Brothers Harriman & Co.'s holdings in PayPal were worth $3,551,000 at the end of the most recent quarter.
+Brown Brothers Harriman & Co. decreased its holdings in shares of PayPal Holdings, Inc. (NASDAQ:PYPL - Free Report) by 22.0% in the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 41,605 shares of the credit services provider's stock after selling 11,731 shares during the quarter.
+Brown Brothers Harriman & Co.'s holdings in PayPal were worth $3,551,000 as of its most recent SEC filing.

-PayPal (NASDAQ:PYPL - Get Free Report) last released its earnings results on Tuesday, February 4th.
-The credit services provider reported $1.19 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.11 by $0.08.
-The firm had revenue of $8.37 billion during the quarter, compared to analyst estimates of $8.27 billion.
-PayPal had a net margin of 13.04% and a return on equity of 23.67%.
-The business's revenue was up 4.2% on a year-over-year basis.
-During the same period last year, the business earned $1.48 earnings per share.
-Equities research analysts predict that PayPal Holdings, Inc. will post 5.03 earnings per share for the current year.
+PayPal (NASDAQ:PYPL - Get Free Report) last announced its quarterly earnings data on Tuesday, February 4th.
+The credit services provider reported $1.19 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.11 by $0.08.
+The firm had revenue of $8.37 billion during the quarter, compared to the consensus estimate of $8.27 billion.
+PayPal had a return on equity of 23.67% and a net margin of 13.04%.
+The business's revenue for the quarter was up 4.2% on a year-over-year basis.
+During the same period in the prior year, the business earned $1.48 EPS.
+Equities research analysts predict that PayPal Holdings, Inc. will post 5.03 earnings per share for the current fiscal year.

 In other news, Director Gail J. Mcgovern sold 2,446 shares of the stock in a transaction that occurred on Thursday, February 27th.
-The shares were sold at an average price of $72.15, for a total transaction of $176,478.90.
-Following the sale, the director now owns 29,734 shares in the company, valued at $2,145,308.10.
+The stock was sold at an average price of $72.15, for a total value of $176,478.90.
+Following the completion of the sale, the director now directly owns 29,734 shares of the company's stock, valued at approximately $2,145,308.10.
 This represents a 7.60 % decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Insiders own 0.14% of the company's stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Company insiders own 0.14% of the company's stock.

 Get Our Latest Stock Report on PYPL